 To have your external application integrate a Bizagi Dataset as a source of data, carry out these steps:

-1.Obtain the service endpoint and its access keys to use the connector.
+1.Obtain the service endpoint and its access keys to let you use the connector.

 2.Configure the connection in your external application.

-For this example, we created a Dataset with column definition to match a .csv sample downloadable at http://samplecsvs.s3.amazonaws.com/SalesJan2009.csv (from this Insurance service company's site: https://support.spatialkey.com/spatialkey-sample-csv-data/).
+For this example, we created a Dataset with column definitions to match a .csv sample downloadable at http://samplecsvs.s3.amazonaws.com/SalesJan2009.csv (from this Insurance service company's site: https://support.spatialkey.com/spatialkey-sample-csv-data/).

 We populated with data from that .csv file.